pranigopu/pranigopu.github.io/docs/mathematics/linear-algebra/conceptual-map.md

         - Linearly transforming a vector with matrix multiplication
         - Relating composition of functions to composition of LT's to composition of matrices<br> _Note that LT is a kind of function_
     - `M.Det`: Determinant
-        - `M.Det~LT`: Determinant as a number related to a LT<br> _More specifically, it gives the scale & orientation of the LT_ <br> **NOTE**: _Scaling_ $\implies$ _Scaling of any subspace of the original space_
+        - `M.Det~LT`: Determinant as a number related to a LT<br> _More specifically, it gives the scale and orientation of the LT_ <br> **NOTE**: _Scaling_ $\implies$ _Scaling of any subspace of the original space_
-            - _Validating this representation of scale & orientation_
+            - _Validating this representation of scale and orientation_
             - _What does zero determinant mean?_
-        - Calculation & justification of the calculation method
+        - Calculation and justification of the calculation method
-        - Key results on determinants & their validation
+        - Key results on determinants and their validation
             - $\det(A B) = \det(A) \det(B)$
     - `M.Inv`: Inverse of a matrix
         - `M.Det~LT`: Inverse of a matrix as inverse (i.e. reversal) of a LT<br> _LT is a function; think in terms of inverse of functions_
-        - Relation between inverse & identity transformations
+        - Relation between inverse and identity transformations
-        - Relation between determinant & inverse
+        - Relation between determinant and inverse
     - `M.SoE`: Systems of equations as matrices
         - `M.SoE~LT`: SoE as finding the preimage of a vector w.r.t. a LT<br> _Looking for the vector(s) that is mapped by the LT to the given vector_
-        - Zero determinant & possible solutions given coefficient <br> _Connect with LT_
+        - Zero determinant and possible solutions given coefficient <br> _Connect with LT_
         - Specifying zero determinant cases using _rank_ <br> _Connect with LT_
         - Obtaining the solution of a SoE using the inverse of the coefficient matrix